Dynamsoft/barcode-reader-javascript-samples/hello-world/nuxt/README.md

 npm run dev
 ```

-Then open `https://localhost:3000/` to viewthe sample app.
+Then open `https://localhost:3000/` to view the sample app.

 ## Creating the sample project